 Schools and Novel Coronavirus Response

-Guidance for Coronavirus and Schools includes information from the County of Santa Clara for parents, students, and school leaders such as district superintendents and school boards about K-12 school reopening, summer camps, and colleges and universities.
+Information from the County of Santa Clara for parents, students, and school leaders about K-12 school, summer camps, and colleges and universities.

 Nutrition, physical activity, safe sleep, and breastfeeding/lactation accommodation and bottle feeding at child care centers and residential providers are guided by national, state, and local standards.